 About this course

 Develop the knowledge and skills you’ll need to become an entrepreneur in the global music industry on our MA International Music Management master's degree.
 On this UK course you'll learn about all aspects of the music business, from live performance and streaming to advertising and video games.
 Industry professionals will help you discover the careers you can go into.
-We were number 1 for music research in the most recent UK Research Excellence Framework (REF).

 This International Music Management master’s course will prepare you for a management career in the global music business.

 You’ll develop critical understanding of the legal, economic, social and cultural frameworks that support the music industry.

 And you'll gain key business skills through exposure to local music venues such as Turner Sims, touring musicians, and masterclasses with industry partners like Sony, Universal, Google and YouTube.